ellereeeee/blog-posts/2017-03-08 Class-inspired Code Design.md

 ### Classical (Prototypal) Object Oriented Code Design

-I'll be using and explaining examples from Chapter 6: Behavior Delegation of [_YDKJS - this and Object prototype](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch6.md).
+I'll be using and explaining examples from Chapter 6: Behavior Delegation of [_YDKJS - this and Object prototype_](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch6.md).

-Here is an implementation of what Simpson calls a "_classical (prototypal) object oriented style."
+Here is an implementation of what Simpson calls a "_classical (prototypal) object oriented style._"

 ```
 function Foo(who) {